ACAA-Website-Playwright-Automation/websites/README.md

 ## Running Tests

-To run the tests, use the following command:
+To run the tests, use the following commands for each project:

 ### Neighborhood91